Sarah Lawson (actress): Television

-Her most significant TV work was in the Granada TV series The Odd Man, starring Moultrie Kelsall and Edwin Richfield, and written by Scottish TV writer Edward Boyd.
+Lawson's most significant television work was in the Granada TV series The Odd Man, starring Moultrie Kelsall and Edwin Richfield, and written by TV writer Edward Boyd.
 She also appeared as Soviet spy Flo Mayhew in two episodes of the series Callan, starring Edward Woodward.

 Lawson played the prison governor in the final season of Within These Walls, in 1978, the third actress after Googie Withers and Katharine Blake, to play the role.

-Personal life
+Personal life and death

-In 1960 she married actor Patrick Allen: the couple had two sons, Stephen and Stuart.
+In 1960, she married actor Patrick Allen: the couple had two sons, Stephen and Stuart.
 Allen and Lawson remained married until his death in July 2006.

+Sarah Lawson died of cancer on 18 August 2023, at the age of 95.